Flank/flank-dashboard/metrics/ci_integrations/docs/01_ci_integration_module_architecture.md

 # Motivation
 > What problem is this project solving?

-As the CI integration module is required to be extendable in order to support new integrations, it should be provided with an appropriate artifact explaining its structure and how to add new integrations.
+As the CI integration module is required to be extendable in order to support new integrations, it should be provided with an appropriate documentation explaining its structure and how to add new integrations.

 # Goals
 > Identify success metrics and measurable goals.